sdray/sources-sdray.github.io/content/publication/bauman-2018/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: Disentangling Good from Bad Practices in the Selection of Spatial or Phylogenetic Eigenvectors
+title: Disentangling good from bad practices in the selection of spatial or phylogenetic eigenvectors
 subtitle: ''
 summary: ''
 authors: